*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Distribution amplifiers are typically used together with a splitter for distributing TV signal to several televisions.

-As such, you normally install a distribution amplifier before the splitter in order to boost signal before it’s divided among several TVs and experiences signal loss.
+As such, you normally install a distribution amplifier before the splitter in order to boost signal before it’s divided among several TVs and experiences loss of the signal.

-The diagram below depicts the splitter and distribution amplifier as separate devices, but many people buy a combined device that’s plugged into the power supply.
+The diagram below depicts the splitter and distribution amplifier as separate devices, but many people buy a combined device that’s plugged into the power source.

 Too Much Signal Amplification